ICredy/Holder/README.md

 Step 2: Starting the holder agent Open git bash and navigate to the folder where the agent project is cloned.

-Step 3: Then write the command ACME Agent: cd /aries-cloudagent-python/demo.
+Step 3: Then write the command ALICE Agent: cd /aries-cloudagent-python/demo.

 Step 4: Then, to run the agent, write ./run_demo alice, and In case of error, docker rm -f alice.
 Now we have successfully run the agent.